Reverse Outlines: Flip the Process to Reveal Structure

 Did you know you can get the benefits of outlining without restricting your initial creative flow?
 Create an outline after you’ve written.
 A reverse outline can help you reveal and improve structure.
 It also gives you the flexibility to add to your work when you get new information and reinforces that the first draft isn’t the only draft you’ll write.
 As long as your finished product creates a linear, logical structure for your reader, it doesn’t matter what the process looked like while you were writing.

 A reverse outline is exactly what it sounds like: an outline based on a draft you’ve already written.
 By waiting to create an outline, you’re free to write your first draft as it comes to you, then search for patterns later.
 When you reverse outline, you review your work and pull out the main ideas and supporting points.
 Then ask yourself: Are these the points I want to make?
 How can I make these points even stronger or clearer?

 Why Use a Reverse Outline?

-Done properly, reverse outlining will yield a condensed version of your argument to evaluate.
+A reverse outline will yield a condensed version of your argument so you can evaluate it more easily.
 It will show you whether your logic, support, and flow deliver your intended message.

 - Number the paragraphs of your document